lileona/lileona/README.md

 ## I've worked on...

 ### 🧾 Payroll API
 - The Payroll API is a case study done during my internship.
-It features payroll generation using employee attendance data, importing of attenance records, exporting of payroll reports, and simple entity/resource management through CRUD operations.
+It features payroll generation using employee attendance data, importing of attenance records as CSV, exporting of payroll reports as JSON, and simple entity/resource management through CRUD operations.
 This API was built using TORO Cloud's Martini, RESTful APIs, and the HyperSQL DataBase (HSQLDB).

 ### 💭 [detoX](https://github.com/lileona/detoX)
 - A Google Chrome browser extension for detecting and hiding 2022 Philippine Elections-related tweets with textual hate speech on Twitter using BERT.